COBRA Alternatives: Know Your Coverage Options

 Short-Term Health Insurance

 Short-term health insurance provides temporary coverage for one month to three years depending on state law, at lower premiums than ACA Marketplace plans.
-Short-term plans are not required to cover ACA essential health benefits and can deny claims for pre-existing conditions, making them a higher-risk option for people with ongoing health needs.
+Short-term plans are not required to cover ACA essential health benefits and can deny claims for pre-existing conditions.
+People with ongoing health needs take on real financial risk with short-term coverage.
 Some states do not permit short-term plans, and others cap coverage at three months.

 What Short-Term Plans Cover